Prophet's Mosque

 Muhammad himself was involved in the construction of the mosque.
 At the time, the mosque's land belonged to two young orphans, Sahl and Suhayl, and when they learned that Muhammad wished to acquire their land to erect a mosque, they went to Muhammad and offered the land to him as a gift; Muhammad insisted on paying a price for the land because they were orphaned children.
-The price agreed upon was paid by Abu Ayyub al-Ansari, who thus became the endower or donor (وَاقِف) of the mosque, on behalf or in favor of Muhammad. al-Ansari also accommodated Muhammad upon his arrival at Medina in 622 C.E.
+The price agreed upon was paid by Abu Ayyub al-Ansari, who thus became the endower or donor (وَاقِف) of the mosque, on behalf or in favor of Muhammad. al-Ansari also accommodated Muhammad upon his arrival at Medina in 622.